 5. An embroidered pocket square or handkerchief

 Consider getting your loved one an embroidered pocket square that symbolizes some aspect of who they’ve lost.
-If he lost his mother, get a pocket square in her favorite color.
+If he lost his mother, get a pocket square or handkerchief in her favorite color.

 If he lost his father, get one in the colors of their favorite sports team.
 Consider getting his deceased loved one’s initials embroidered on it.
 He can wear it for special occasions or just carry it with him as a keepsake.

 Birthday or Holiday Gifts for Guys That Aren’t Flowers

 Flowers don’t really scream “happy birthday” for a male loved one, even though there’s likely the time and place for a thoughtful bouquet.
 Here are some better ideas than flowers to celebrate a guy’s birthday or another holiday.

 6. A gym or club subscription

 The freedom to exercise and do other sports activities at a nice facility can greatly impact your loved one’s physical and mental health.
 Consider a specialized club, such as a golf or boxing membership, or simply a nice gym membership.

 7. A cocktail set

 A high-quality, personalized cocktail set is a staple for many people, but not always something they’ll buy for themselves.

 This is a great addition to just about any home.
 If your loved one already has a lot of tools, consider getting him a second set to travel with or bring to tailgates or parties.